mistring/hilton/README.md

 > Modify the fourth point to refresh the geolocation data if the timestamp is older than 5 minutes

 I modified the Home Screen's ViewModel to include this new business requirement.
 Instead of simply returning a database entry when the query matches, I now introduce a 5-minute check to see if the database results are "stale".
-If the database entry is older than 5 minutes, then I fetch new, fresh results from the network API, and updated the database entry accordingly.
+If the database entry is older than 5 minutes, then I fetch new, fresh results from the network API, and update the database entry accordingly.

 ```
 if (dbResult.timestamp < System.currentTimeMillis() - STALE_MILLIS) {